sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-04/fiori-ios-scpms-teched19-04.md

 [ACCORDION-BEGIN [Step 1: ](Fetch right customer from data service)]

 In the last tutorial, you implemented the Overview Table View Controller and the segue to the Customer Detail Table View Controller.
-In this tutorial, you will utilize the SAP SDK for iOS to implement a `FUIProfileHeader` and the different Chart Cells.
+In this tutorial, you will utilize the SAP BTP SDK for iOS to implement a `FUIProfileHeader` and the different Chart Cells.

 1. Open the `CustomerDetailTableViewController.swift` class and add the following import statements right below the `UIKit` import: